hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes2.md

 In the film, Forrest teaches Elvis Presley to dance, becomes a football star, meets John F. Kennedy, serves with honor in Vietnam, speaks at an anti-war rally at the Washington
 Monument, hangs out with the Yuppies, defeats the Chinese national team in table tennis, meets Richard Nixon, discovers the break-in at the Watergate, opens a profitable shrimping business, becomes an original investor in Apple computers, and to run back and forth across the country for several years.
-After experiencing some of the most significant events inAmerican history, all he really wants is to be with the woman he loves, Jenny.
+After experiencing some of the most significant events in American history, all he really wants is to be with the woman he loves, Jenny.

 Just like the famous sayings in the movie: "Life is like a box of chocolates.
-You never knowwhat you're gonna get."
-In face of the sudden change in life, fortunate or unfortunate, howmany people could always keep the inner peace and pursue for the first dream like Forrest?
+You never know what you're gonna get."
+In face of the sudden change in life, fortunate or unfortunate, how many people could always keep the inner peace and pursue for the first dream like Forrest?

 <div STYLE="page-break-after: always;"></div>